-'''

 SQL>alter database open;

-'''

-- 4. In the Data Protector GUI, switch to the Restore context and select the Oracle server and Oracle instance for which you need to restore the recovery catalog database. - 5.
-In the Results Area, select Recovery Catalog.
-If you want to change or enter the recovery catalog login strings, right-click on the Recovery Catalog and select Change Settings.
+- 4. In the Data Protector GUI, switch to the Restore context.
+Under Restore Objects, expand Oracle Server, expand the client on which the database for which you want to restore the recovery catalog resides, and then click the database. - 5.
+In the Restore action drop-down list, select Perform RMAN Repository Restore.

+In the Results Area, select RECOVERY CATALOG.

+If you want to change the recovery catalog login information, right-click RECOVERY CATALOG and click Properties.
+In Recovery Catalog Settings, specify the login information for recovery catalog.

-Figure 1-18 Recovery Catalog and Change Recovery Catalog Settings Dialogs
+Figure 1-18 Recovery Catalog and Recovery Catalog Settings Dialog Box